 For those registered in this course for credit, you will be expected to attend Tuesday lectures, engage in Thursday discussions, and complete a suite of academic assignments.

-For those registered in this course for a CBU Certificate of Participation or for Curiosity, you will be expected to attend Tuesday lectures and engage in Thursday discussions within the course Moodle shell (when you register, you will get an email with a link to join the Moodle shell) .
-Those completing the Certificate of Participation must partake in at least 50% of the discussions.
+For those registered in this course for a CBU Certificate of Participation or for Curiosity, you will be expected to attend Tuesday lectures and engage in Thursday discussions within the course Moodle (when you register, you will get an email with a link to join Moodle).
+Those completing the Certificate of Participation must partake in at least 75% of the discussions.

 All aspects of this course are available in a blended format; on campus and online, to all three student groups.
 You’re also welcome to “mix and match” – attend a Tuesday lecture on campus one week, but online the next.

 Registrants in this course can expect the Tuesday lectures to be on a wide variety of topics; delivered by both Dr. Maher and experts from across Canada and around the globe.
 Each week the lecture will be completed and then a series of discussion prompts and open access readings, related to the lecture topic, will be posted to guide the discussion activities.
-Guest contributors are from BC, Ontario, the UK and Australia.
+Guest contributors are confirmed from BC, Ontario, Newfoundland and Nova Scotia, as well as the USA, England, Scotland and Australia.

 A starting point for the dialogue you will find in this course can be found with the Routledge International Handbook of Outdoor Studies:https://www.routledge.com/Routledge-International-Handbook-of-Outdoor-Studies/Humberstone-Prince-Henderson/p/book/9781138782884